89luca89/distrobox/README.md

-Note however that if you use a non-toolbox pre configured image (e.g. images pre-baked to work with https://github.com/containers/toolbox), the **first** `distrobox-enter` you'll perform can take a while as it will download and install with the pkg manager the missing dependencies.
+Note however that if you use a non-toolbox pre configured image (e.g. images pre-baked to work with https://github.com/containers/toolbox), the **first** `distrobox-enter` you'll perform can take a while as it will download and install the missing dependencies.

 A small time-tax to pay for the ability to use any type of image.
 This will **not** occur after the first time, **subsequent enters will be much faster.**